Mykhalskyi/family-kitchen/README.md

-# Welcome to the family-kitchen wiki!
+# Welcome to the "Family Kitchen"!

-Here you can find all project related information.
+This project helps families to manage home kitchen activities.
+Manage your recipes, menu, shopping and many others!

 ### Navigation